 Don’t be too hard on yourself about the NaNoWriMo Blues.
 They come to everyone at different times on this creative writing journey.
 If now’s the time you feel like stopping, then that’s alright too.
 Just make sure you use the rest of the month to do something creative with the work you have completed.
 If you’re carrying on with your NaNo work, great!
 Just remember the points above, grit your teeth and do a little at a time until you start to feel the progress come flooding back.

 You can do this, fork in the road or not.

 Have you struggled with the NaNoWriMo Blues?

 I’d love to hear from you if you’re in the same boat as me right now.
-If you’ve ever suffered from a bout of writer’s block or have fallen off the horse mid-November then let me know.
+If you’ve ever suffered from a bout of writer’s block or have fallen off the horse in mid-November then let me know.
 It does help to share advice and thoughts on how you can get back into a writing routine following a bit of a blip.
-Feel free to leave your comments in the box below or as always, you can find me over on Twitter.
+Feel free to leave your comments in the box below and let me know.